Fur: Natural selection

 Some mammals naturally have reduced amounts of fur.
 Some semiaquatic or aquatic mammals such as cetaceans, pinnipeds and hippopotamuses have evolved hairlessness, presumably to reduce resistance through water.
-The naked mole-rat has evolved hairlessness, perhaps as an adaptation to their subterranean life-style.
+The naked mole-rat has evolved hairlessness, perhaps as an adaptation to their subterranean lifestyle.
 Two of the largest extant terrestrial mammals, the elephant and the rhinoceros, are largely hairless.
 The hairless bat is mostly hairless but does have short bristly hairs around its neck, on its front toes, and around the throat sac, along with fine hairs on the head and tail membrane.
 Most hairless animals cannot go in the sun for long periods of time, or stay in the cold for too long.
 Marsupials are born hairless and grow out fur later in development.

 Humans are the only primate species that have undergone significant hair loss.
-The hairlessness of humans compared to related species may be due to loss of functionality in the pseudogene KRTHAP1 (which helps produce keratin) Although the researchers dated the mutation to 240 000 ya, both the Altai Neandertal and Denisovan have the loss-of-function mutation, indicating it is much older.
+The hairlessness of humans compared to related species may be due to loss of functionality in the pseudogene KRTHAP1 (which helps produce keratin) Although the researchers dated the mutation to 240,000 years ago, both the Altai Neandertal and Denisovan peoples possessed the loss-of-function mutation, indicating it is much older.
 Mutations in the gene HR can lead to complete hair loss, though this is not typical in humans.

 Artificial selection

-At times, when a hairless domesticated animal is discovered, usually owing to a naturally occurring genetic mutation, humans may intentionally inbreed those hairless individuals and, after multiple generations, artificially create breeds that are hairless.
+At times, when a hairless domesticated animal is discovered, usually owing to a naturally occurring genetic mutation, humans may intentionally inbreed those hairless individuals and, after multiple generations, artificially create hairless breeds.
 There are several breeds of hairless cats, perhaps the most commonly known being the Sphynx cat.
 Similarly, there are some breeds of hairless dogs.
 Other examples of artificially selected hairless animals include the hairless guinea-pig, nude mouse, and the hairless rat.

 Use in clothing

 Fur has long served as a source of clothing for humans, including Neanderthals.
 Historically, it was worn for its insulating quality, with aesthetics becoming a factor over time.
 Pelts were worn in or out, depending on their characteristics and desired use.
 Today fur and trim used in garments may be dyed bright colors or to mimic exotic animal patterns, or shorn close like velvet.
 The term "a fur" may connote a coat, wrap, or shawl.

 The manufacturing of fur clothing involves obtaining animal pelts where the hair is left on the animal's processed skin.
 In contrast, making leather involves removing the hair from the hide or pelt and using only the skin.

 Fur is also used to make felt.
 A common felt is made from beaver fur and is used in bowler hats, top hats, and high-end cowboy hats.

-Common furbearers used include fox, rabbit, mink, leopard, beaver, ermine, otter, sable, jaguar, seal, coyote, chinchilla, raccoon, lemur, and possum.
+Common furbearers used include fox, rabbit, mink, muskrat, beaver, ermine, otter, sable, seal, coyote, chinchilla, raccoon, and possum.